CesarHuertaUADY/Proyecto_Fundamentos_IS/Process/Binnacles/4 November 2022.md

-## Prototypes, user stories and evolution of the requirements
+## Second Prototype
-The team had a meeting to make prototypes of the app, so in the meantime we decided to make two, one in Figma and the other in Powerpoint.
-Also, we corrected the user stories and write the evolution of the requirements.
+The team had a meeting to make the second prototype of the app, we decided that it was going to be made in Figma.
+Also we checked the requirements again.
+**Pending:**
+- Show the second prototype to the mentor.